476 Probopass

 Spark is useful for its fast energy generation, though its damage output is poor.
 Rock Throw sacrifices energy gains for much stronger STAB damage output, which can be useful for certain matchups.

 Rock Slide ties for the least amount of energy, benefits from STAB, and provides wide coverage.
-Thunderbolt is useful for its coverage against common Water-types and neutral damage against most other Steel-types, though it's demands the most amount of energy and doesn't get STAB.
+Thunderbolt is useful for its coverage against common Water-types and neutral damage against most other Steel-types, though it's demands a fair bit of energy and doesn't get STAB.
+Zap Cannon can deal a lethal blow if it lands (or debuff those it doesn't KO), but its energy cost is rather extreme.
 Magnet Bomb is an alternative move that benefits from STAB, but Steel-type coverage isn't particularly valuable against the meta.

 PvP Rating Explanation